Iran troops to join Syria war, Russia bombs group trained by CIA

 Washington says a central part of its strategy is building "moderate" insurgents to fight Islamic State, although so far it has struggled to find many fighters to accept its training.

-Moscow supports the Syrian president and believes his government should be the centerpiece of international efforts to fight the extremist groups.
+Moscow supports the Syrian president and believes his government should be the centrepiece of international efforts to fight the extremist groups.

 It appears to be using the common campaign against Islamic State as a pretext to strike against groups supported by Washington and its allies, as a way of defending a Damascus government with which Moscow has been allied since the Cold War.